Tips from an entrepreneur workshop: What makes start-ups successful?

 As you start to generate revenue it may be tempting to move to a larger office as soon as possible and hire staff immediately to increase your productivity.
-Increasing the size of your operation certainly has its benefits, but initially this comes at a price.
+Increasing the size of your operation certainly has its benefits, but initially, this comes at a price.
 You need to factor in the additional overheads and the time it would take to train a new member of staff.
 When you are sure that your cash flow can absorb this initial cost of growth, you can begin to grow your business.

 Meet people, network, share ideas

 There is a culture of sharing and collaboration among the start-up community.
-Networking events and social media can give you the chance to meet other start-up owners who will be happy to give you help and advice based on their own experience.
-Having a regular exposure among other start-ups also provides an opportunity to form valuable partnerships.
+Networking events (external link) and social media can give you the chance to meet other start-up owners who will be happy to give you help and advice based on their own experience.
+Having regular exposure among other start-ups also provides an opportunity to form valuable partnerships.

 It can be very easy to become consumed under the workload of your business.
-Long episodes of work without adequate rest can be detrimental not only for your work rate, but more importantly your health.
+Long episodes of work without adequate rest can be detrimental not only for your work rate but more importantly your health.
 Give yourself days off and take scheduled holidays, where you should spend time away from everything to do with your business.
 When you’re back at work, eat well and exercise regularly.
 Exercising releases endorphins into the bloodstream, which induce a natural state of alert and awareness.
 A morning jog before the start of your day will help you be productive throughout the day.